Photography Tour Overview: From the mystical vistas of the Bagan plain to the iconic images of leg rowing fisherman on Inle

 of its' landscape, architecture, and most of all the Myanmar culture.
 See

 Just a moment, first things first!
 We suggest that you set your camera clock to the local time, as your images will then synchronize with the times in our included photo tour

 | Day 1 | Yangon, Monasteries and the Shwedagon Pagoda

-Myanmar photography tour will get under way following breakfast, and with our
+Myanmar photography tour will get under way at 9:30 am following breakfast, and with our

 local guide we'll take a riding and walking tour of Yangon which will include Chinatown, jammed with unique stalls and goods; the colorful jetty on the riverfront; high tea at the iconic Strand Hotel; several old Rangoon monasteries and the most revered site in